psake/psake/README.md

 ## Release Notes

-You can find all the information about each release of psake in the [releases section](https://github.com/psake/psake/releases).
+You can find all the information about each release of psake in the [releases section](https://github.com/psake/psake/releases) and the [Changelog](CHANGELOG.md).

 ## How To Contribute, Collaborate, Communicate

-If you'd like to get involved with psake, we have discussion groups over at Google: **[psake-dev](http://groups.google.com/group/psake-dev)** **[psake-users](http://groups.google.com/group/psake-users)**
+If you'd like to get involved with psake, we have [GitHub Discussions](https://github.com/orgs/psake/discussions), the #psake channel on the [PowerShell Discord](https://aka.ms/psdiscord), and the #psake channel on [PowerShell Slack](https://aka.ms/psslack).

 Anyone can fork the main repository and submit patches, as well.
-And lastly, the [wiki](https://psake.readthedocs.io/en/latest/) and [issues list](http://github.com/psake/psake/issues) are also open for additions, edits, and discussion.
+And lastly, the [psake docs](http://github.com/psake/docs) and [issues list](http://github.com/psake/psake/issues) are also open for additions, edits, and discussion.

 Also check out the **[psake-contrib](http://github.com/psake/psake-contrib)** project for scripts, modules and functions to help you with a build.